duneanalytics/harmonizer/README.md

 poetry run pytest
 ```

-We test on examples in the `sqlglot_test_cases` directory.
+We test on examples in the `test_cases` directory.
-To force an update of the expected outputs, do
+To force an update of the expected outputs, run the `update_expected_outputs` script like below

 ```
 poetry run python tests/update_expected_outputs.py